 New Mexico Legislative Lottery Scholarship

 The New Mexico Lottery Scholarship is automatically awarded to qualified students starting the 2nd semester of their freshman year.
-Please be advised that there will likely be changes to the amount of tuition that is funded through this scholarship, effective sometime in the Spring 2014 semester, due to Lottery funding shortages.
+Please be advised that the amount funded by the New Mexico Higher Education changes due to the NM Legislature and the State of NM budget.

 Before funds are awarded, students must first complete at least 12 graded credit hours earning a cumulative GPA of 2.5 during their first semester.
 Students must pass 12 credits each semester and progress towards a Bachelor’s degree.
 Students must be classified as a Bachelor’s seeking student by the start of their 5th semester on Lottery.
 Students may receive the Lottery for eight semesters.